 Adventurous - A reasonable level of fitness is important and should increase your enjoyment of this trip.
-The Frenchmans Cap walk (optional) involves an ascent and descent of more than 1000 meters vertical.
-In addition there may be some portages which may require us to carry equipment around certain rapids.
-You should feel confident swimming with a buoyancy vest if you fall out or the raft capsizes.
+There will be some portages which may require us to carry equipment around certain rapids.
+You should feel confident swimming with a buoyancy vest if you fall out, or the raft capsizes.